Father · Son · Holy Spirit

 Three Offices: Prophet, Priest, King

-• Priest: He mediates between God and humanity — "the one mediator between God and mankind" (1 Tim 2:5).
-He offered Himself as the final sacrifice and ever-lives to intercede (Heb 7:25).
+• Priest: He mediates — "the one mediator between God and mankind" (1 Tim 2:5); ever-lives to intercede (Heb 7:25)

-• King: He reigns now at the Father's right hand and will return to complete His Kingdom (Phil 2:9–11).
+• King: He reigns now at the Father's right hand and will return to complete His Kingdom (Phil 2:9–11)

-He Fully Represents Both
+He Represents Both

 How to Relate to Him